a-gheorghe/rodent_repo/README.md

 In two separate terminals, run `python app.py` and `webpack --watch`

-Opening up localhost:5051 should take you to the main page of the RPi app
+Opening up localhost:5051 will take you to the main page of the RPi app.

+The user must be registered through the companion app at http://hamster-companion.herokuapp.com/.

+After logging in, the user will be able to see all experiments they're currently involved id, and will also have the option to create a new experiment.